MiniFate/MiniFate/chapters/01-introduction.md

 MiniFate is a social game.
 As such, the most important element is communication.
 The players and the GM are not opponents (even though the PCs and NPCs may well be enemies).
 Everyone has the same goals: telling a good story and having a good time.
-MiniFate uses **Aspects** to help the players communicate their understanding of the world.
+MiniFate uses \keyword{Aspects} to help the players communicate their understanding of the world.

 ## Game Materials

-MineFate doesn't require a lot to get started: pens to write with and paper to record your character on, a set of Fate dice, and some tokens to represent **Fate Points**.
+MineFate doesn't require a lot to get started: pens to write with and paper to record your character on, a set of Fate dice, and some tokens to represent
+\keyword{Fate Points}.

 Your character sheet is where you record all the information needed to play MiniFate.
 It includes your PC's name, Aspects, Skills, Stress Boxes, and